 Work study employees must work a minimum of 10 hours per week and a maximum of 19 hours per week during the quarter.
-During intersession (breaks between fall and winter or winter and spring), students are not required to work but may, with the permission of their supervisor, work up to 30 hours per week.
+During intersession (breaks between fall and winter or winter and spring), students are not required to work but may, with the permission of their supervisor, work up to 40 hours per week.
 Students are not permitted to work during their scheduled class times.
+There is no summer work study.
 Students must maintain satisfactory academic progress to continue work study.